 The Royal Inscriptions of the Neo-Assyrian Period

-The National Endowment for the Humanities awarded the RINAP Project research grants in 2008 and in 2010 to help carry out its work.
+The National Endowment for the Humanities awarded the RINAP Project research grants in 2008, 2010, 2012, and 2015 to help carry out its work.
 The publications of the RINAP Project are modeled on those of the now-defunct Royal Inscriptions of Mesopotamia (RIM) Project and carry on where its Assyrian Periods sub-series (RIMA) ended.

 RINAP is a component of Oracc: The Open Richly Annotated Cuneiform Corpus